Skip to main content

 Moving beyond the foundational understanding of encryption, the next step is to actively investigate the specific security protocols a wellness app employs.
 This process is akin to reviewing the informed consent documents before a clinical procedure; it requires a critical eye and an understanding of the terminology involved.

 You are seeking verifiable assurances that the app’s claims of security are backed by robust, industry-recognized standards.
-This is where you transition from a passive user to an empowered, educated health advocate who demands transparency about how their is handled.
+This is where you transition from a passive user to an empowered, educated health advocate who demands transparency about how their biological data is handled.

 The central challenge is that as a user, you cannot directly observe the cryptographic processes happening on a company’s servers.
 You must rely on the information the company provides and on external signals of trustworthiness.
 Your task is to become proficient at interpreting these signals.